sph-mn/sph-sp-guile/readme.md

   (sp-segments->alsa result-segments sample-rate))
 ```

-sequencer usage example (tested 2018-10-04). three sines with different frequencies that start 0.5 seconds apart and last 0.5 seconds. this example assumes gnuplot is installed to display a plot of the result.
+sequencer usage example. three sines with different frequencies that start 150 samples apart and last at most 1000 samples. this example assumes gnuplot is installed to display a plot of the result.

 ```scheme
 (import (sph) (sph list) (sph vector) (sph sp) (sph sp sequencer))